IT'S ABOUT DAM TIME TO

 In 1968 the U.S. Army Corps of Engineers built the Rodman Dam as part of the controversial Cross-Florida Barge Canal.
 It sounds crazy now, but the idea was a canal through the middle of the state to give ships a way to slice straight across Florida rather than go all the way around the Keys.

-The fact that it would also cut into the Floridan Aquifer and make the state’s primary source of drinking water and undrinkable was one of many environmental concerns that eventually shut down the project in 1971.
+The fact that it would also cut into the Floridan Aquifer and make the state’s primary source of drinking water undrinkable was one of many environmental concerns that eventually shut down the project in 1971.

 If it's not needed, why is it STILL there?

-Carr vs. Kirckpatrick
+Carr vs. Kirkpatrick

 Marjorie Carr, a scientist who knew how damaging the canal would be, founded Florida Defenders of the Environment to stop the Cross Florida Barge Canal and won a court case to halt construction.
 The path that the barge canal was to take is now a preserved trail called the "Marjorie Carr Cross-Florida Greenway."